metacpan/metacpan-cpan-extracted/distros/H/HTML-Restrict/README.md

         my $hr = HTML::Restrict->new( allow_comments => 1 );
         $html = $hr->process( $html );
         # $html is now: "<!-- comments! -->foo"

+- create\_newlines => \[0|1\]

+    Set the value to true if you'd like to have each br tag replaced by a newline and every p tag replaced by two newlines.
+If a tag is specified in the allowed HTML, it won't be replaced.

 - replace\_img => \[0|1|CodeRef\]